 A central defender by trade, the 24-year-old has been sometimes been deployed as a defensive midfielder and at fullback during his stint overseas.

-That experience will undoubtedly the Sydney-born player ready to show what he's learned while plying his trade in one of Asia's toughest competitions.
+That experience will undoubtedly benefit the Sydney-born player, who is ready to show what he's learned while plying his trade in one of Asia's toughest competitions.

 The 23-year-old joined the club on March 12 as Western United FC's second-youngest signing.

 Calver has made 44 appearances in the Hyundai A-League with Sydney FC and moves south on a two-year contract.

 SIGNING NEWS: Sydney FC defender the latest to join Western United

 He'll view the move to Western United FC as a chance for a fresh start and an opportunity to try and establish himself as a starting player in the Hyundai A-League.

 Considered one of the most talented young players in the country, Pasquali rose to prominence in the Hyundai A-League at Melbourne Victory.

 He starred for the club during the International Champions Cup tournament up against Italian champions Juventus in 2016.

 SIGNING NEWS: Pasquali one of three youngsters to join United